 .....

-Decision: The buoy room provisions of rule 18 did not apply here since the boats were beating and on opposite tacks (18.1b).
-Therefore, rule 10 (opposite tacks), and rule 16 (changing course) applied until BoredSailor passed head to wind.
+Decision: The mark-room provisions of rule 18 did not apply here since the boats were beating and on opposite tacks (18.1a).
+Instead, rule 10 (opposite tacks), and rule 16 (changing course) applied until BoredSailor passed head to wind.
 At this point BoredSailor became subject to rule 13 (While Tacking).
-She infringed rule 13 since she did not keep clear of All's Well while tacking, and rule 16.2 as well.
+BoredSailor infringed rule 13 since she did not keep clear of All's Well while tacking.
 The protest is upheld.

-NOTE: Even if BoredSailor should complete her tack without infringing rule 13, she would still be subject to rule 18.3 which places severe restrictions on a boat tacking in(to) the two-length circle as follows:
+NOTE: Even if BoredSailor should complete her tack without infringing rule 13, she would still be subject to rule 18.3 which places severe restrictions on a boat tacking in(to) the zone as follows:

 .....

-(a) shall not cause the other boat to sail above close-hauled to avoid her or prevent the other boat from passing the mark, and
+(a) shall not cause the other boat to sail above close-hauled to avoid her or prevent the other boat from passing the mark on the required side, and

-(b) shall give room if the other boat becomes overlapped inside her, in which case rule 15 does not apply."
+(b) shall give mark-room if the other boat becomes overlapped inside her."

 .....